What We Offer

 Space & Equipment

-The Digital Humanities Lab leads workshops throughout the year on methods and tools related to data gathering, cleaning, mining, visualization, and analysis.
+The Digital Humanities Lab leads workshops throughout the year on DH project development and related topics.
 These workshops are open to all Yale students, faculty, and staff, but sometimes space is limited, so please check to see if registration is required.

 Find information about upcoming and past workshops below.Learn More